Department of General Engineering

 Select one of the following options:

-• Option A: ENGR 163A&B. Engineering and the Entrepreneurial Mindset (total of 1 unit over 2 quarters), performed in conjunction with a senior project course sequence (6–10 units)
+• Option A: ENGR 163.
+Engineering and the Entrepreneurial Mindset (1 unit), performed in conjunction with a senior project course sequence (6–10 units)

-• Option B: ENGR 163A&B. Engineering and the Entrepreneurial Mindset (total of 1 unit over 2 quarters), performed in conjunction with ENGR 199.
+• Option B: ENGR 163.
+Engineering and the Entrepreneurial Mindset (1 unit), performed in conjunction with ENGR 199.
 Directed Research (6 units) performed with a hands-on engineering component

 • Option C: MGMT 198E.
 Entrepreneurship Internship (5 units) performed as part of a placement that includes a significant technology focus relating to design/development, approved by the minor program coordinator